Triple Berry Trifle Recipe

-This Triple Berry Trifle is absolutely delicious!
-It’s light, both in flavor and calories, fruity, and I could’ve eat the entire thing on my own.
-It’s completely addicting, which turns out great in this case, because it feels so guilt free.
+This easy trifle recipe is completely addicting, which turns out great in this case, because it feels so guilt free.
 Perfect for those trying to eat a little healthier, but also great for summer and 4th of July (I like to plan ahead. 🙂 )

 So I know you might be wondering why I’d post a recipe featured lots of fresh fruit smack dab in the middle of winter.
 Well, let me tell you, because there are many reasons.